Emergency services

 More information:

-Understand your rights and obligations.
-This includes if you're involved in a commercial or employment/labour dispute with a Saudi company or person.
-Authorities may not let you leave the country until the dispute is resolved.
-Commercial/labour dispute cases may take years to finalise.
+If you become involved in a commercial or employment dispute, your sponsor or employer may prevent you from leaving the country until the dispute is resolved.
+Commercial or labour dispute cases may take years to resolve.

-If you wish to marry a Saudi national, your partner will first need a letter of approval from the Ministry of the Interior.
+If you wish to marry a Saudi national, your partner will first need a letter of approval from the Ministry of Interior.
+Check current requirements and timeframes directly with the relevant local authorities.

-If you are a resident, you must always carry your residency card (iqama).
+If you're a resident, you must always carry your resident identity card (Iqama).

 You may have to wait months for legal help or for a court appearance while authorities investigate.

-Penalties for some offences are severe and can carry the death penalty.
+Penalties for some offences are severe and can include the death penalty.
 These offences include:

 Authorities scan passenger luggage on arrival.